 Most laundry room expenses come from heating water for washing and heating air for drying.
 But these costs aren't set in stone, and you can save money by following these energy-reducing tips.

 Ninety-percent of the cost of running a washer goes to heating water.
-Only 10% goes to electricity needed to run the motor.
 Here’s how to save money while getting your clothes clean.

 3. Update your machine.
 If you don’t already have an Energy Star-certified washer, it’s time to get one.
-These energy-efficient machines use 15 gallons of water per load, compared to 23 gallons for a standard machine.
+These energy-efficient machines use about 25% less energy and 33% less water than for a standard machine.

 Related: How to Buy a Washer

 5. Spin faster.
 The faster you spin clothes in the washer, the less time they’ll need in the dryer.
 If you have the option, chose a faster spin cycle.

 6. Clean lint filters.
 Remove lint after every load, and clean ducts annually.
 Your clothes will dry faster, using less energy.